 Humans eventually came in and, of course, messed it all up.
 This escalated into a war between the non-human settlers, and the other-African-lands newcomers.
 The Humans eventually had several of their champions exalt into gods – the “young gods” of Wakanda.
 These eventually prevailed.

 The young gods of Wakanda also feature in other myths.
 Presumably, their tales were told far and wide and they were adopted as mythological figures by other folks across the continent.

 - Bast (the panther god), Ptah and Toth became notable figures in Ancient Egyptian myths.
 They are thus both members of the Ennead (the Ancient Egyptian divinities of Heliopolis) and tutelar spirits in Wakanda.
-The Panther God eventually became the dominant religion in Wakanda.
+The Panther God eventually became the dominant cult in Wakanda.

 - Kokou clearly evokes the Yoruba orishas.
 Whether the stories about him resemble the actual Nigerian myths is unrevealed.

 - Mujaji looks more Southern to me (Botswana ?
 Zimbabwe ?).
 Her mask has impala horns, which also strongly says Southern Africa.